Bamboccianti

-The Bamboccianti were genre painters active in Rome from about 1625 until the end of the seventeenth century.
-Most were Dutch and Flemish artists who brought existing traditions of depicting peasant subjects from sixteenth-century Netherlandish art with them to Italy, and generally created small cabinet paintings or etchings of the everyday life of the lower classes in Rome and its countryside.
+The Bamboccianti were genre painters active in Rome from approximately 1625 until the end of the seventeenth century.
+Most were Dutch and Flemish artists who brought with them to Italy existing traditions of depicting peasant subjects drawn from sixteenth-century Netherlandish art, and they generally created small cabinet paintings or etchings of the everyday life of the lower classes in Rome and its countryside.

-Typical subjects include food and beverage sellers, farmers and milkmaids at work, soldiers at rest and play, and beggars, or, as Salvator Rosa lamented in the mid-seventeenth century, "rogues, cheats, pickpockets, bands of drunks and gluttons, scabby tobacconists, barbers, and other 'sordid' subjects."
-Despite their lowly subject matter, the works found appreciation among elite collectors and fetched high prices.
+Typical subjects include food and beverage sellers, farmers and milkmaids at work, soldiers at rest and play, and beggars – or, as Salvator Rosa lamented in the mid‑seventeenth century, "rogues, cheats, pickpockets, bands of drunkards and gluttons, scabby tobacconists, barbers, and other 'sordid' subjects."
+Despite their lowly subject matter, these works found favour among elite collectors and commanded high prices.